Employee Assistance Program FAQs

 - FedUni's EAP Guidelines

 The service provider will ask you to provide feedback on their service.
-In addition, FedUni has an EAP Feedback form on the website.
+In addition, FedUni has an EAP Feedback form on the University’s website.
+This feedback can be provided anonymously and enables the University to identify what is working well and also to identify potential process or service improvements.

-If you wish to lodge a complaint about the EAP service you can contact the provider directly on the number provided or you can contact the EAP Co-ordinator on ext.
-9512.
+If you wish to lodge a complaint about the EAP service, you can contact the provider directly on the number provided or you can contact the Injury Management and Wellbeing Coordinator on 03 5327 6197.

-Any complaints lodged with the EAP Co-ordinator are treated with the strictest confidentiality.
+Any complaints lodged directly with the Injury Management and Wellbeing Coordinator are treated with the strictest confidentiality.
 Issue resolution processes will commence immediately with the service provider.
-In some instances the service provider will contact you directly to discuss the complaint.
-Staff members lodging a complaint about the EAP service to the EAP Co-ordinator will receive a response to their complaint within 7 days of receipt.
+In some instances, the service provider will contact you directly to discuss the complaint.
+Staff members lodging a complaint about the EAP service to the Injury Management and Wellbeing Coordinator will receive a response to their complaint within seven (7) days of receipt.